 About

-OKT believes that building a viable, neighborhood-based, resident-led advocacy group is fundamental to achieving this mission.
-We primarily target urban neighborhoods located within the Grand Rapids Southeast segment.
+OKT believes that building viable, neighborhood-based, resident-led advocacy is fundamental to achieving this mission.
+We primarily target urban neighborhoods located within southeast Grand Rapids.
+You can view a video about OKT produced by the W K Kellogg Foundation here.

 1. Pingback: This Day in Resistance History: The Asking Day Model « Grand Rapids Institute for Information Democracy